I hate hospitals with a passion.

 But I've also wanted to retain some privacy for professional reasons.
 Since I started as a reporter in war zones 20 years ago, I've often found myself in some very dangerous places.
 For my safety and the safety of those I work with, I try to blend in as much as possible, and prefer to stick to my job of telling other people’s stories, and not my own.
 I have found that sometimes the less an interview subject knows about me, the better I can safely and effectively do my job as a journalist.

 I've always believed that who a reporter votes for, what religion they are, who they love, should not be something they have to discuss publicly.
 As long as a journalist shows fairness and honesty in his or her work, their private life shouldn't matter.
-I’ve stuck to those principles for my entire professional career, even when I’ve been directly 12039_084asked “the gay question,” which happens occasionally.
+I’ve stuck to those principles for my entire professional career, even when I’ve been directly asked “the gay question,” which happens occasionally.
 I did not address my sexual orientation in the memoir I wrote several years ago because it was a book focused on war, disasters, loss and survival.
 I didn't set out to write about other aspects of my life.

 Recently, however, I’ve begun to consider whether the unintended outcomes of maintaining my privacy outweigh personal and professional principle.
 It’s become clear to me that by remaining silent on certain aspects of my personal life for so long, I have given some the mistaken impression that I am trying to hide something - something that makes me uncomfortable, ashamed or even afraid.
 This is distressing because it is simply not true.